Shrimp and Chorizo Pasta with Arugula

 Freezer: I don't recommend freezing cooked pasta, especially with the arugula.

-Reheat: Reheat it in the oven, covered, at 300F just until warmed through so you don’t dry out the shrimp.
-You can also microwave it in a microwave-safe container, covered with a microwave-safe lid or sheet of wax paper.
+Reheat: Reheat it in the oven, covered, on low just until warmed through, so you don't dry out the shrimp.
+You can also microwave it.

 Servings 6 servings